Weight Watchers Recipe of the Day: Simple White Irish Soda Bread

 - This bread is best enjoyed within a day of baking.
 Once completely cool, wrap it tightly in plastic wrap and store it at room temperature.

-Source: Baking with Julia Savor the Joys of Baking with America’s Best Bakers by Dorie Greenspan and Master It: How to Cook Today by Rory O’Connell
+Sources: Baking with Julia: Savor the Joys of Baking with America’s Best Bakers by Dorie Greenspan and Master It: How to Cook Today by Rory O’Connell

 More Irish Soda Bread Recipes from Other Blogs & Websites

 Note: Some of the descriptions below are excerpted from the recipe sites.

 Agnes O ‘Sullivan’s Brown Soda Bread Recipe — Irish soda bread is like a bowl of hot cereal to go.
 It’s moist, nutty, and slightly sweet, with the comfort level of my grandfather’s oatmeal.
 It makes you feel not only fed, but nourished.
 Recipe from Tea and Cookies.

 Darina Allen’s Irish Soda Bread Recipe — Here is Darina Allen’s recipe for soda bread from her book Easy Entertaining: Over 250 Stress-Free Recipes and Sensational Stylling Ideas .
 Darina runs Ballymaloe, a highly regarded culinary school in Ireland and is the author of several successful Irish cookery books.
 Found at Greatfood.ie.